-When you’re not teaching English to a classroom of cuties, you’ve got lots of free time.
+As an ILP volunteer, when you’re not teaching English to a classroom of cuties, you’ve got lots and lots of free time.
 Time to wander city streets and temples and beaches, time to snack fresh fruit or dumplings from the corner stand and lots of time to play your ukulele if that’s your thing.
-Because you’re only teaching about 20 hours per week, there will be plenty of time for you to learn a few new favorites.
+Because you’re only teaching about 20 hours per week, there will be plenty of time for you to learn a few new favorites tunes.

 If leaving your beloved violin behind was a deal breaker when it came to volunteering, you’re good — Don’t let obstacles keep you from going abroad!